 I’m not that evolved, and hours later (and after a few glasses of wine), that’s all I can come up with because skepticism is a tough shell of armor and for now that’s the only fleck of a chip that’s willing to come off.
 She’s not giving me an inch of credit, and I’m having a tough time being emotionally generous to her as well.

-This also returns me to my original question, where do friends fit in with yoga?
+This also brings me back to my original question, Where do friends fit in with yoga?

 There really aren’t any strict rules (and that’s what I like about it) but if there is one extremely strong suggestion, it’s to only look at yourself when you practice.

 Practicing yoga is not a social event.
 Coming into a studio, and onto your mat, is a sacred space, a dedicated time to connect with the divinity within YOU.
 Whatever form a physical manifestation takes is a reflection of the present mind.

 For those who go to class just for the workout, that might be different but true yogis are there to study themselves – only.

 Now in hindsight, my ego pulled me off course for two reasons: